win7user10/Laraue.Apps.Docs/src/Laraue.Apps.Docs.ApiHost/docs/projects/telegram-net.md

 app.Run();
 ```

-#### Long pooling
+#### Long Polling
 The way means the application will call Telegram to get new updates for the bot.
-It is suitable for local environment for
-test purposes (there is no easy way to provide a public host for local environment).
-Also, can be used in the cases when
-the application load is too much to make horizontal scaling at the application level.
+Useful for local environments or when horizontal scaling isn't feasible:
 ```csharp
 var builder = WebApplication.CreateBuilder(args);
 builder.Services.AddTelegramCore(new TelegramBotClientOptions("51182636:AAHiPDQ8kVcbs2WZWG4Z..."));